JohnKelly-T/to-do-list/README.md

 # To-Do List App: Seizely

-Seizely is a simple To-Do list application built with JavaScript, Webpack, and JavaScript Modules.
+Seizely is a simple To-Do list application created as part of The Odin Project curriculum.
+Built with JavaScript, Webpack, and JavaScript Modules.
 This app allows users to create and manage tasks, helping to organize and prioritize their daily activities.

 ## Features